daattali/shinyjs/extend.md

 }
 ```

 Note the `defaultParams` that we defined and the call to `shinyjs.getParams`.
 It ensures that calling `js$backgroundCol("test", "blue")` and `js$backgroundCol(id = "test", col = "blue")` and `js$backgroundCol(col = "blue", id = "test")` are all equivalent, and that if the colour parameter is not provided then "red" will be the default.

 All the functions provided in `shinyjs` make use of `shinyjs.getParams`, and it is highly recommended to always use it in your functions as well.
 Notice that the order of the arguments in `defaultParams` in the JavaScript function matches the order of the arguments when calling the function in R with unnamed arguments.
-This means that `js$backgroundCol("blue", "test")` will not work because the arguments are unnamed and the JS function expects the id to come before the colour.

 For completeness, here is the code for a shiny app that uses the above function (it's not a very practical example, but it's great for showing how to use `extendShinyjs` with parameters):